me-pic/physprep/docs/source/usage.md

                            in runs, organized in a BIDS-like structure (i.e., one tsv.gz and one json file per run), and named following the BIDS recommandations.
+  --heur PATH              File needed to convert raw data into BIDS format.
+                           For more details, check the phys2bids documentation.
   --padding INTEGER        Time (in seconds) of padding to add at the
                            beginning and end of each run.
 Default to 9.
+  --save_report            If specified, an quality report will be generated and
+                           saved for each run.
   --help                   Show this message and exit.
 ```